Speech Issues Common in Premature Babies

 Pregnancy complications, short periods of time between pregnancies, and being pregnant with multiples are all considered risk factors.

-Substances and tobacco use are also huge risks that can lead to premature birth.
+Substance and tobacco use are both also significant risks that can lead to premature birth.

 Signs Your Premature Baby Has A Speech Or Language Disorder